CatiaMachado997/Ethicompanion/ethiccompanion-mvp/README.md

 4. **LangChain Orchestration**: LangChain in FastAPI orchestrates the reasoning flow:
    - The query is transformed into embeddings by the Vertex AI Embedding API
    - Vertex AI Vector Search retrieves the most relevant segments from our Ethical Knowledge Base (stored in `.md` and vectorized)
-   - The original query, along with the relevant ethical segments, is sent to the LLMs (Gemini/Gemma/Claude)
+   - The original query, along with the relevant ethical segments, is sent to the LLMs (Gemma 3n/Gemini/Claude)
+   - **Gemma 3n E2B** handles fast ethical classifications and content moderation
+   - **Gemma 3n E4B** processes complex ethical reasoning and multimodal inputs (images, audio)
    - NeMo Guardrails ensures the LLM's response adheres to defined ethical rules and principles

 5. **Response**: The ethical response is sent back by FastAPI to Flutter, which displays it to the user